noawe-boi/NoahsObsidianSync/English IA3 Attempt 2.md

 Finally, as the sun rose, the horizon revealed the outline of a dusty settlement.
 His approached further revealed a whitewashed building with a sign at its entrance.
 Jeshua cautiously approached, as he did so, the text revealing itself to his once perfect eyes.
 "Dr Fred Hollows: Optomitrist".
 Could this be the doctor his elders spoke of?

-Stepping into the building, the cool air chilled him
+Stepping into the building, the cool air chilled his bare skin.
+A guff voice laced with a foreign accent came from the corner of the room.
+"You really shou"